caresteouvert/caresteouvert_backend/README.md

 * On the first run, the database will be created automatically.
 It is a known issue that the worker fails in this case, because it tries to access the database before it exists.
 * To reset the database, run `docker-compose down --volumes`.

+## Translation

+Content managed by backend [can be translated on Transifex](https://www.transifex.com/openlevelup/ca-reste-ouvert-backend/).

 ## License